tkych/lisp-dojo/README.md

  - [Practical Common Lisp][pcl] by Peter Seibel
  - [Lisp-Koans][lisp-koans] by Google Inc.

-For more links about Common Lisp for newbie are found in [here][wellcome].
+For more links about Common Lisp for newcomers are found in [here][wellcome].

 [pg]: http://www.paulgraham.com/taste.html